lvalcarcel/BOSO/README.md

 # Introduction to BOSO

-We present *Rediscover*, an R package to identify mutually exclusive genomic events.
-It reimplements a privious R package (*Discover*) whose main contribution is a statistical analysis based on the Poisson-Binomial distribution that takes into account that some samples are more mutated than others. *Rediscover* is much faster than the <a href="https://github.com/NKI-CCB/DISCOVER" target="_blank"> discover </a> implementation.
+We present *BOSO*, an R package to perform feature selection in a linea regression problem.
+It implements a Bilevel Optimization Selector of Operators.

 ## Installation
 BOSO can be installed from CRAN repository: